Anita Ekberg and Sterling Hayden on the Iverson Ranch in a promo shot for "Valerie"

 "Five Guns West" (1955)

 The only other production I know of that features a similar view of Gorilla is "Five Guns West," the first film directed by Roger Corman.
-Gorilla can be seen near the right of the frame in this screen shot.
+The Corman movie shot later in the day, with the sunlight from the west helping to bring out more of the "gorilla" in Gorilla — seen near the right of the frame in this screen shot.

 Turtle Rock and Gorilla in modern times

 Here's a look at Turtle Rock and Gorilla in their contemporary setting, from a similar angle to those seen in "Valerie" and "Five Guns West."
-This is the angle that I think shows Gorilla at its most "gorilla-like."
+Once again, the evening light helps present Gorilla at its most "gorilla-like."

 Driving past a rare rock on a "country lane" on Cactus Hill

 Another unusual rock that turns up in "Valerie" is one I call Dire Wolf, which howls at Hayden and Ekberg, or their doubles, as they drive past.

 "Dire Wolf" refers to a perceived resemblance between the rock's "mouth" and the plastic dire wolf toys I had as a kid as part of my prehistoric animals collection.
 I'm aware that it's a stretch, and will add that it's only with some degree of embarrassment that I admit this.

 "The Brass Legend" (United Artists, 1956) — Dire Wolf

 I've spotted Dire Wolf in just one other production — "The Brass Legend."
 I'm sure it's no coincidence that it happens to be the other movie, along with "Valerie," from director Gerd Oswald's "Iverson period."